-ADS is the largest consumer of recycled plastic in North America.
-In fiscal 2021, we purchased 510 million pounds of recycled plastic, incorporating this material into products that last decades.
+ADS is now the largest plastic recycler in North America.
+In Fiscal 2022, we purchased 600 million pounds of recycled plastic, incorporating this material into products that last decades.
 We primarily source recycled plastics through our vertically integrated recycling operations, ADS Recycling.
-In addition, we internally reprocess the majority of the recycled material we consume, which makes us the second largest plastic recycler in North America.
+We internally reprocess the majority of the recycled material we consume into durable products designed to last 50 to 100 years.

 We are dedicated to doing our part to ensure that the transition from a take, make, waste economy to a circular economy becomes a reality.
 Our products are made from recycled content and fully recyclable at end of life.

 Remanufactured product revenue is calculated as the percentage of revenue from products that contain recycled plastic material.
 These products primarily include certain high-density polyethylene (HDPE) pipe product lines, such as our Mega Green N-12 pipe, singlewall pipe and Flexible N-12 pipe products.
-Certain Allied product offerings such as pipe fittings and on-site septic chambers also include recycled material.
+Certain Allied product offerings such as pipe fittings and onsite septic chambers also include recycled material.